Heckler & Koch MP5: History

-Heckler & Koch, encouraged by the success of the G3 battle rifle in 1959, developed a family of small arms consisting of four types of firearms all based on a common G3 design layout and operating principle.
-The first type was chambered for 7.62×51mm NATO, the second for 7.62×39mm M43, the third for 5.56×45mm NATO, and the fourth for 9×19mm Parabellum.
+Heckler & Koch, encouraged by the success of the G3 Rifle in 1959, developed a family of small arms consisting of four types of firearms all based on a common G3 design layout and operating principle.
+The first type was chambered for 7.62×51mm NATO, the second for 7.62×39mm M43, the third for 5.56×45mm NATO and the fourth for 9×19mm Parabellum.
 The MP5 was created for the fourth type as the HK54; under the HK naming system, this categorizes it as a selective fire carbine chambered in a handgun cartridge.

 Development began in 1964, and in 1966 the HK54 was adopted by the Bundesgrenzschutz and by Bundeswehr special forces, initially as the MP64, before being redesignated as the MP5.
 The MP5A1 was introduced in the late 1960s and was the first model to feature the front ring sight and "Slimline" handguard.
 In 1970, the MP5 and MP5A1 were superseded by the MP5A2 and MP5A3, improvements to the MP5A1 with a fixed stock and retracting stock respectively.
 In 1974, the MP5SD, an integrally-suppressed variant, was introduced, and in 1976, the MP5K, a redesigned compact variant, was developed per a request for a variant that suited close-quarters combat in South America.
 In 1977, the original straight magazines were replaced by curved steel magazines.
 In 1978, the "Tropical" handguard was introduced for the MP5.

 In 1980, the MP5 achieved an iconic status during the Iranian Embassy siege, when British Army Special Air Service operatives used MP5s with top-mounted flashlights to assault the embassy and rescue the hostages held inside.
 Photos of the operation featuring MP5s were widely disseminated in the press and popular media, and drove other military and police units to purchase MP5s as well, quickly making the MP5 widely recognizable and associated with elite counterterrorist units.
-The MP5 has since become a mainstay in militaries, special forces, and police tactical units across the world, but has gradually been replaced since the late 1990s by rifles, carbines, and personal defense weapons due to changes in armament trends, including growing access to body armor that can stop handgun projectiles.
+During the Salvadorian Civil War US Special Forces advisors would arm themselves with H&K MP5 submachineguns for self defense.
+The MP5 has since become a mainstay in militaries, Special Operations Forces and police tactical units across the world, but has gradually been replaced since the late 1990s by rifles, carbines and personal defense weapons due to changes in armament trends, including growing access to body armor that can stop handgun projectiles.

-The MP5 is manufactured under license in several nations including Greece (formerly Hellenic Arms Industry, currently Hellenic Defence Systems), Iran (Defense Industries Organization), Mexico (SEDENA), Pakistan (Pakistan Ordnance Factories), Saudi Arabia, Sudan (Military Industry Corporation), Turkey (MKEK), and the United Kingdom (formerly Royal Ordnance, later moved to Heckler & Koch Great Britain).
+The MP5 is manufactured under license in several nations including Greece (formerly Hellenic Arms Industry, currently Hellenic Defence Systems), Egypt, Iran (Defense Industries Organization), Mexico (SEDENA), Pakistan (Pakistan Ordnance Factories), Saudi Arabia, Sudan (Military Industry Corporation), Turkey (MKEK) and the United Kingdom (formerly Royal Ordnance, later moved to Heckler & Koch Great Britain).